yonihu/gs-messaging-reactor/README.ftl.md

     <@snippet path="src/main/java/hello/JokeResource.java" prefix="complete"/>

 It has the `type` attribute along with a `Joke`.
-This will make it easy to later on use Spring's `RestTemplate` and convert a JSON
+This will make it easy to later on use Spring's `RestTemplate` and convert JSON to a POJO using the Jackson binding library.

 Create a receiver
 -----------------